-When contacted by VICE for comment about alleged shadowbanning, though, Twitter claimed it does not shadowban accounts.
+When contacted by VICE for comment about alleged shadowbanning, though, Twitter claimed they do not shadowban accounts.

 When asked if sex workers are welcome to use Twitter, a spokesperson for the company responded: "Anyone is welcome to use Twitter so long as they abide by the Twitter Rules and our terms of service."

-When I talked to Kush about Twitter’s response, she was concerned that it would not have simply issued her a warning about content that had been marked as violating its terms of service before taking action.
+When I talked to Kush about Twitter’s response, though, she was concerned that they would not have simply issued her a warning about content that had been marked as violating their terms of service before taking action.

 "They’d rather just push us aside, block our voices, and not listen to what’s safe or reasonable for us." —Melody Kush

 All sex workers interviewed for this article expressed how important social media is to their work.
-Most also said that they knew others in the industry who were experiencing the same or similar issues as them.
+As well, most also said that they knew others in the industry who were experiencing the same or similar issues as them.

 Lain said she has censored herself in certain ways online lately, including taking her email off public platforms, ceasing use of Skype, and “definitely not saying anything online as far as anything being offered or for sale.”
 She said being unable to access her Instagram account for so long also negatively affected her business.